opcode81/sensAI/README.md

 #### Code Style

-We deliberately do not comply with PEP 8 and do not intend to adapt in the future.
-If you decide to contribute, please strive for consistency.
+If you decide to contribute, please strive for consistency with the existing codebase.